KaiosGit/Achaea/README.md

 To-do List
 ----------
-- Need to account for Retardatation vibes similar to how Aeon is being accounted for.
+- Need to account for Retardation vibes similar to how Aeon is being accounted for.

 Credits